chouguleds-zz/in-memory-queueing-system/README.md

 * Application is built using latest node version with `async/await`.
 * Authentication and authorization are handled.
 * Validations are properly handled.
+* Test cases are written.
+* Linting is used.